Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Numerical Results for Mesh Denoising

 \subsection{Joint Mesh}

 The third example concerns the geometry of a joint.
 Again, the mesh is provided by the authors of \cite{ZhangHeWang:2022:1}, who added Gaussian noise with standard deviation of $0.3$ times the average edge length.
 The numerical results comparing the three $\TGV$ models as well as the first-order $\TV$ model are presented in \cref{figure:joint:denoising}.
+The distance measures to the original mesh are summarized in \cref{table:joint_distances}.